Cervical cancer screening

 - CIN 3 if you have severe cell changes

-The three grades of CIN relate to the thickness of the skin covering the cervix that is affected.
-CIN 1 means one third of the thickness of the skin covering the cervix has abnormal cells.
+The 3 grades of CIN relate to the thickness of the skin covering the cervix that is affected.
+CIN 1 means up to one third of the thickness of the skin covering the cervix has abnormal cells.
+CIN 2 means between one third and two thirds of the skin covering the cervix has abnormal cells.
 CIN 3 means the full thickness of the skin covering the cervix has abnormal cells.
 Both the level of cell abnormality (mild, moderate or severe) and the CIN level will be taken into account when deciding whether you need treatment.

 All these results mean that cells have been found on your test that have abnormal changes.
 This does not mean you have cervical cancer.
 It means that some of the cells are slightly abnormal and if they are left untreated, they could go on to develop into cervical cancer.